-- Scale-up analysis including manufacturing analysis, independent design verification, and process improvement efforts. - Technology verification testing, or application to a test bed program located in California. - Legal services or licensing to secure necessary intellectual property to further develop the technology - Market research, business plan development, and cost-performance modeling. - Entry into an incubator or accelerator program located in California.
+- Scale-up analysis including manufacturing analysis, independent design verification, and process improvement efforts. - Technology verification testing, or application to a test bed program located in California. - Legal services or licensing to secure necessary intellectual property to further develop the technology. - Market research, business plan development, and cost-performance modeling. - Entry into an incubator or accelerator program located in California. - Development of a commercialization roadmap that outlines all key milestones, decision points, and tasks to bring the SLIC coating to TRL 9 and to market as a commercialized product.

-- Develop and submit a Technology Transfer Plan that identifies the proposed activities the Recipient will conduct to accelerate the successful commercial adoption of the technology. - Present the draft Technology Transfer Plan to the TAC for feedback and comments. - Develop and submit a Summary of TAC Comments that summarizes comments received from the TAC members on the Draft Technology Transfer Plan.
-This document will identify: - TAC comments the Recipient proposes to incorporate into the final Technology Transfer Plan. - TAC comments the Recipient does not propose to incorporate with and explanation why. - Submit the final Technology Transfer Plan to the CAM for approval.

-- Implement activities identified in final Technology Transfer Plan. - Develop and submit a Technology Transfer Summary Report that includes high level summaries of the activities, results, and lessons learned of tasks performed relating to implementing the Final Technology Transfer Plan.
+- Develop and submit a Technology Transfer Plan that identifies the proposed activities the recipient will conduct to accelerate the successful commercial adoption of the technology. - Present the draft Technology Transfer Plan to the TAC for feedback and comments. - Develop and submit a Summary of TAC Comments that summarizes comments received from the TAC members on the Draft Technology Transfer Plan.
+This document will identify: - TAC comments the Recipient proposes to incorporate into the final Technology Transfer Plan. - TAC comments the Recipient does not propose to incorporate with and explanation why. - Submit the final Technology Transfer Plan to the CAM for approval. - Implement activities identified in final Technology Transfer Plan. - Develop and submit a Technology Transfer Summary Report that includes high level summaries of the activities, results, and lessons learned of tasks performed relating to implementing the Final Technology Transfer Plan.
 This report should not include any proprietary information. - When directed by the CAM, develop presentation materials for an CEC- sponsored conference/workshop(s) on the project. - When directed by the CAM, participate in annual EPIC symposium(s) sponsored by the CEC. - Provide at least (6) six High Quality Digital Photographs (minimum resolution of 1300x500 pixels in landscape ratio) of pre and post technology installation at the project sites or related project photographs.